-The web service located at aerpass.com (the “Service”) is a copyrighted work belonging to AerPass (“Company”, “us”, “our”, and “we”).
+The web service located at aerpass.com and all subdomains thereof, and all applications published by Aerius Inc. DBA AerPass and/or any of its affiliates on any third party distribution service or otherwise distributed to users (individually and collectively, the “Service”) is and are copyrighted work belonging to Aerius Inc. DBA AerPass and its affiliates (“Company”, “us”, “our”, and “we”).
 Certain features of the Service may be subject to additional guidelines, terms, or rules, which will be posted on the Service in connection with such features.
 All such additional terms, guidelines, and rules are incorporated by reference into these Terms.

 These terms require the use of arbitration (Section 10.2) on an individual basis to resolve disputes, rather than jury trials or class actions, and also limit the remedies available to you in the event of a dispute.